arnauddesombre/Python-Utilities/README.md

 -----------------------

 <b>is_prime.py</b><br>
-Return a boolean indicating if a given number is prime.<br>
+Return a Boolean indicating if a given number is prime.<br>

 -----------------------